Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 He’d miscalculated at every step.
 Set the Humans on the path to finding the relays, only instead of the great reprogramming he’d envisioned that might ensure lasting peace and stability, now the Hegemony was probably being torn down in chunks.
 For all Six knew, he might be one of the last of his kind.

 What could he even try next?
 Nothing.
-And even if there *was* something...Fuck it.
+And even if there *was* something...
+Fuck it.
 Humanity didn’t need more of his help.

 Fuck them.
 Fuck the Hierarchy.
 Fuck *everything.*  There was no fucking point in any-fucking-thing any longer.
-The only thing left to him was...what?
+The only thing left to him was... what?
 The body of a middle-aged dentist whose great ambition for this year had been finding a fourth Mrs. Flowers?

 Oh, well, wonderful.
 He, an alien infiltrator and failed saboteur, could make it over the low bar of being a better human being than this serial adulterer.
 How *wonderful.* How absolutely fucking *magnificent.*

 For a moment, the temptation pricked him to take the boat out again.
 How much more thoroughly could he lose?
 How much more was he willing to keep being a failure?

-But...no.
-He’d have *a* victory of some kind.
+But... no. He’d have *a* victory of some kind.
 Six had existed for hundreds of thousands of years.
 He wasn’t going to just *end* now.
 Especially not now, when for all he knew, Igraen civilization consisted in its entirety of *him.*

 Patience.
 Fuck it.
 Patience.
 He could be patient.
 He’d existed for millennia, he could endure a few human lifetimes, tucked away in backwaters.
 He could even be a good man, leave a legacy for each of his hosts.
 Perhaps he’d even find one he could have a symbiotic relationship with, rather than *this.*